 Where handlebars are aluminium on cheaper bikes, here they are full carbon.
 You get Van Rysel’s custom made Fisik Antares R3 saddle too; even that is a slight upgrade on the previous model.

 Van Rysel Ultra RCR CF Dura-Ace road bike

 Extremely similar to the Ultegra Di2, the Dura-Ace is the highest possible spec you can get on the mechanical side of Shimano’s gearing selection.

 The bike components are basically exactly the same, the differences are that, obviously, isn’t electric gears but it is Dura-Ace, which is a superbly high quality mechanical set-up.
 Along with that, you get one below the top of the range Fizik saddle with the Antares R1.

 The top of the range bike available in the Decathlon road bike range, the Ultra RCR CF is all singing all dancing.
-With Shimano’s top of the range electric gearing system, the Dura-Ace Di2 is used by nearly every professional team out there, it is the same system that Geraint Thomas uses.
+With Shimano’s top of the range electric gearing system, the Dura-Ace Di2 is delivered with impeccable accuracy.

-This is the only bike in the entire Decathlon road bike range that has Shimano Tiagra, it is a 10-speed drivetrain with a 50/34 bottom bracket.
+Its geometry has been adapted to suit women and comes complete with a specially designed women’s saddle for ultimate comfort when riding.
+This is the only bike in the entire Van Rysel road bike range that has the well-performing Shimano Tiagra; it has a 10-speed drivetrain with a 50/34 bottom bracket.

 Read more: Van Rysel Ultra CF review